Metrics

 Interop Metrics

-The Glue42 Gateway can be configured to publish Interop related metrics that are subject to black/white listing (methods and arguments).
-This can be useful when you want to track which application has invoked which method and with what arguments.
+The Glue42 Gateway can be configured to publish Interop metrics that are subject to filtering (methods and arguments).
+This can be useful when you want to track which app has invoked which method and with what arguments.

 {